Adaptive, locally-linear models of complex dynamics

 Our combination of adaptive segmentation and hierarchical clustering also enables the explicit examination of the variability of models within each cluster.
-The combination of the simplicity of linear models with the power of the statistical methods yields a compelling approach for the deeper understanding of complex dynamics and we expect our approach to be widely applicable.
+The combination of the simplicity of linear models with the power of the statistical methods yields a compelling route for the deeper understanding of complex dynamics and we expect our approach to be widely applicable.

-\acknowledgments{We thank SURFsara (www.surfsara.nl) for computing resources through the Lisa system.
-This work was supported by the research program of the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organization for Scientific Research (NWO), and also by funding from The Okinawa Institute of Science and Technology Graduate University.
-GJS also acknowledges useful discussions at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.}